 Many co-ownerships have elevators because they are built vertically.
 Occupants who live there, especially those who are elderly or have reduced mobility, expect them to be in continuous operation.
-The syndicates of co-owners concerned must therefore pay particular attention to elevators.
+The syndicates of co-owners concerned are thus required to guarantee that the lifts are brought up to standard.
+Elevators must be kept in good working order, safety work must be carried out and the technical inspection of the elevator must be carried out according to the requirements of the Safety Code.
 If they are out of order, it could be the cause of serious inconvenience to the occupants, and the syndicate’s liability could be invoked.

 It should be noted that, under section 1039 of the Civil Code of Québec, the purpose of a syndicate of co-owners is to preserve the immovable, and to maintain and administer the common portions.
 In addition, section 1077 stipulates that "The syndicate is liable for damage caused to the co-owners or third persons by faulty design, construction defects or lack of maintenance of the common portions, without prejudice to any recursory action’’.